nahanoo/SeqFollower/docs/docs/index.md

-# Welcome to StrucFollower
+# Welcome to SeqFollower

 ## Introduction

 This package helps you to identify deleted or inserted sequences in evolved bacterial strains.
 For example if you evolved antibiotic resistance to a bacterial strain this package helps you to identify sequences which were integrated or deleted during evolution.
-With its support for GenBank files StrucFollower also tells you which products were inserted or deleted.
-StrucFollower optionally generates visualizations of alignments from which the inserted or deleted sequences were detected which helping in assessing the confidence of the detected sequences.
+With its support for GenBank files SeqFollower also tells you which products were inserted or deleted.
+SeqFollower optionally generates visualizations of alignments from which the inserted or deleted sequences were detected which helping in assessing the confidence of the detected sequences.

-If you evolved your bacterial strain with other bacterial strains in co-culture StrucFollower has a feature which identifies horizontal gene transfers (HGTs).
+If you evolved your bacterial strain with other bacterial strains in co-culture SeqFollower has a feature which identifies horizontal gene transfers (HGTs).

 This package has very few dependencies and because of the simple design it's fast and reliable.
 Every sub-module takes less than 2 minutes to run locally.